-The bilge pumps are located in the stern bilge.
-All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
+Bilge pumps are located in the stern and forward bilge.
+All bilge pumps pump water out of thru-hulls located above the waterline.
 See Electrical Systems for additional information on bilge pump operations.

 The aft bilge pump system consists of two pumps and an automatic float switch.
-The float switch activates one pump that is fully automatic.
-The other pump is the manual pump and is controlled by the switch at the helm.
-Current is supplied to the automatic float switches whenever the batteries are connected.
-The bilge pump switch in the helm is supplied current when the battery switch is in the "ON" position.
-The breaker for both the manual and the automatic function is located on the battery switch panel.
+The float switch activates one pump automatically.
+The other pump is the controlled manually by a switch at the helm.
+The forward bilge pump has both automatic and manual functions.

+Current goes to the automatic float switches whenever the batteries are connected.
+The bilge pump switches in the helm have current when the number 2 battery switch is in the "ON" position.
+Breakers for both the manual and the automatic functions are located on the MDP.

-Activate the manual bilge pump briefly each time the boat is used to ensure pumps are operating properly.
+Activate the manual bilge pump briefly frequently to ensure pumps are operating properly.
 Activate the automatic switch manually to verify operation by placing a wet rag across the sensor and mounting bracket.
 There is a delay built into the switch before the pump will activate.
-The pump will continue to operate for a short time after the rag is removed.
+The pump will continue to operate for a short time after removing the rag.
 Refer to the Water Witch manufacturer's information under "Plumbing" for more information.